-- We keep a record of all substances that may be hazardous to health such as cleaning or gardening chemicals.
-This states what the risks are and what to do if they have contact with eyes, skin or are ingested.
-It also states where they are stored and in what quantities. - We keep all cleaning chemicals in their original containers. - The Leigh Building is steamed cleaned once a term (ie. Autumn, Spring and Summer).
-A deep clean is carried out as and when required.
-When the building is shared, e.g. with St Joseph's Out of School Club (OOSC), the cost will be shared (60:40) as applicable.
+- We keep a record of all substances that may be hazardous to health such as cleaning chemicals, or gardening chemicals if used.
+This states what the risks are and what to do if they have contact with eyes or skin or are ingested.
+It also states where they are stored. - We keep all cleaning chemicals in their original containers. - The Leigh Building is professionally cleaned, ie. a deep clean, once a year.
+The costs are shared (40:60) with St Joseph's Pre-school who share usage of the building.